josephmisiti/josephmisiti.github.io/_posts/2015-09-26-making-neural-art.markdown

 categories: deeplearning,machineleanring
 ---

-A few weeks ago the blogosphere went kinda crazy when this paper was published.
+A few weeks ago the blogosphere went kinda crazy when [A Neural Algorithm of Artistic Style](http://arxiv.org/pdf/1508.06576v1.pdf) was published.
+I have to admit, I thought the results were pretty impressive and was looking forward to playing with the algorithm myself.
+All I needed was

+1. [Someone](https://github.com/andersbll) to implement the algorithm for me (too busy and lazy to do it myself)
+1. A GPU
+1. Some free time

+The following is some notes I took on how to get started.
+I hope they help.

 #### The Setup